leafcloudhq/documentation-rtd/docs/quickstart/Launching-an-instance.md

 Boot Source: Image, check to make sure that *Create New Volume* is selected

-Volume Size: 1GiB, check if *Delete Volume on Instance Delete* is **not** selected
+Volume Size: 10GiB, check if *Delete Volume on Instance Delete* is **not** selected

-Select *Cirros 0.5.1* by clicking the up arrow on the right (this image does not need a key pair)
+Select *CentOS-8* by clicking the up arrow on the right

 ![how-to-start-an-instance-3](../images/how-to-start-an-instance-3.png)